naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

     - `Convert to PDF (SVG)`: Converts the selected SVG files to PDF.

 Alternatively, you can drag and drop PDF files directly into your LaTeX editor.

+To generate LaTeX code using Gemini AI, right-click on an image file in the Explorer view and select "Generate LaTeX Code with Gemini AI".
+You will be prompted to select a predefined request or enter a custom one.